meep-github/torclient/README.md

     #Renew the proxy session/get new IP!

     torclient.RenewProxy() #90% chance it will break the socket pipe

+    #If torclient.RenewProxy() doesn't work, try:
+    torclient.ForceRenewProxy()
+    #It may cause timeouts though

 Now, you can use 'proxy_socket' just like a normal socket object, and it goes through the proxy!
 You can also set up a non-proxy socket along side it!: